theodox/tadwtf/tadwtf_outline.md

 			+ making it easy to achieve those tasks.
 		- is it sexy? not always
 		- but it makes the sexy stuff possible
-	* Seque:  I almost wanted to use that as the final image
+	* Segue:  I almost wanted to use that as the final image
 		- partly because it's funny
 		- But I realized, at long last, that I already had the right image
 		- it's a T-Shirt you can order from tech-artists.org